-2015 Results and Business Development
+2016 Results and Business Development

-The Partnership reported a net loss in 2015 of \$227,505, or \$269 per Investing Partner Unit.
-Earnings were down approximately \$1.0 million from the \$812,202 of net income reported in 2014 primarily as a result of lower oil and gas prices in 2015.
-The Partnership's average realized gas price decreased 44 percent from a year ago to \$2.82 per Mcf while oil prices declined 46 percent from a year ago to \$53.47 per barrel.
-Natural gas production averaged 260 Mcf per day in 2015, down one percent from 2014 as production added at South Timbalier 295 was more than offset by lower production at North Padre Island 969/976 and Ship Shoal 258/259.
-Oil production averaged 69 barrels of oil per day in

-2015, up eight percent from 2014.
-During 2015, the Partnership's cash outlays for oil and gas property additions totaled \$30,013 as the Partnership participated in three recompletions, but did not participate in any new drilling projects.

-Based on preliminary information available to the Partnership, it anticipates capital expenditures will total approximately \$0.1 million in 2016 for recompletion activity and approximately \$0.5 million for plugging and abandonment costs.
+The Partnership reported a net loss in 2016 of \$3.1 million, or \$3,103 per Investing Partner Unit.
+Earnings were down approximately \$2.9 million from the \$0.2 million of net loss reported in 2015.
+The 2016 net loss included \$2.9 million of non-cash write-downs in the carrying value of the Partnership's oil and gas properties and reduced revenues as a result of lower oil and gas prices compared to the prior year.
+The Partnership's average realized gas price decreased 11 percent from a year ago to \$2.50 per Mcf while oil prices declined 25 percent from a year ago to \$40.27 per barrel.
+Natural gas production averaged 290 Mcf per day in 2016, up 12 percent from 2015.
+Oil production averaged 68 barrels of oil per day in 2016, down slightly from 2015.
+During 2016, the Partnership's cash outlays for oil and gas property additions totaled \$38,231 as the Partnership participated in a recompletion project at Ship Shoal 258/259.
+The Partnership did not participate in any new drilling projects.
+Based on preliminary information available to the Partnership, it anticipates capital expenditures will total approximately \$0.2 million in 2017 for recompletion projects scheduled at South Timbalier 295.
+Final abandonment activity for removal of the platforms at North Padre Island 969/976 has been deferred until 2018.
+Removal of these platforms was originally expected to occur in 2016.
 Such estimates may change based on realized oil and gas prices, drilling and recompletion results, rates charged by contractors or changes by the operator to their development or abandonment plans.

 Since inception, the Partnership has acquired an interest in 49 prospects.
-As of December 31, 2015, 47 of those prospects have been surrendered or sold.
-As of December 31, 2015, the Partnership had 25 productive wells on the Partnership's two remaining developed fields, both offshore Louisiana.
-The Partnership had, at December 31, 2015, estimated proved oil and gas reserves of 623,748 barrels of oil equivalent.
+As of December 31, 2016, 47 of those prospects have been surrendered or sold.
+As of December 31, 2016, the Partnership had 23 productive wells on the Partnership's two remaining developed fields, both offshore Louisiana.
+The Partnership had, at December 31, 2016, estimated proved oil and gas reserves of 581,680 barrels of oil equivalent.

-For a more in-depth discussion of the Partnership's 2015 results and its capital resources and liquidity, please see Part II, Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations of this Form 10-K.
+For a more in-depth discussion of the Partnership's 2016 results and its capital resources and liquidity, please see Part II, Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations of this Form 10-K.